 Despite the truism of our circumstance as a country embedded in the global context, the Mexican tradition of reinventing the government every six years continues to be as operative as ever.
 In terms of what distinguishes the current government is the enormity of its ambition: it wants to not only reinvent the government, but also to recreate the country.
-The steps it has been taking in that direction are revealing: it has been making mincemeat of all the structures and institutional organisms constructed to confer certainty on the population in its different aspects: the human rights commissions to protect the citizenry from the actions of the State; and the regulatory commissions in matters of energy, communications and competition to provide certainty for the actors in the economy.
+The steps it has been taking in that direction are revealing: it has been making mincemeat of all the structures and institutional organisms constructed to confer certainty on the population in its diverse aspects: the human rights commissions to protect the citizenry from the actions of the State; and the regulatory commissions in matters of energy, communications and competition to provide certainty for the actors in the economy.

 The result of its performance is two-fold: on the one hand, it has increasingly concentrated power; on the other hand, it has generated an exceedingly elevated degree of uncertainty.
-The gap between the President’s popularity as a person vis-à-vis his government –of around 40%- illustrates the phenomenon: the citizenry trusts the President but does not see eye to eye with the actions of his government nor with its policies.
-We are at a let’s-see stage as to whether the National Electoral Institute (INE), an institution much more transcendent and well known to the ordinary citizen, is being similarly set upon.
-The evident question is: At what moment will the straw that breaks the camel’s back appears to topple the President’s popularity?
+The gap between the President’s popularity‒ as a person vis-à-vis his government –of around 40%- illustrates the phenomenon: the citizenry trusts the President but does not see eye to eye with the actions of his government nor with its policies.
+We are at the let’s-see stage as to whether the National Electoral Institute (INE), an institution much more transcendent and well known to the ordinary citizen, is being similarly set upon.
+The evident question is: At what moment will the straw that breaks the camel’s back appears to topple the president’s popularity?

 The point of departure for the group in power resides in its belief that democracy was inaugurated in Mexico in 2018.
 Therefore, everything that existed prior to that should be eradicated and, simultaneously, the legitimacy that the government enjoys allows it to do whatever it pleases not only with the past, but even with the future.
-That type of arrogance has already sunk more than one government in our recent past and there is no reason to think that things would be distinct for the present one.
-The President’s alternative path lies in convening the construction of a common future, something that is plainly contrary to his nature and strategy but that, in the long term, will come to be recognized as its sole possibility of success.
+That type of arrogance has already plummeted more than one government in our recent past and there is no reason to think that things would be distinct for the present one.
+The president’s alternative lies in convening the construction of a common future, something that is plainly contrary to his nature and strategy but that, in the long term, will come to be recognized as its sole possibility of success.

-Democracy, says David Runciman lives in the moment and displays its strengths over time (The Confidence Trap).
+Democracy, says David Runciman,* lives in the moment and displays its strengths over time.
 This mismatch produces confusion and uncertainty.
 We can’t wait out the confusion and uncertainty because waiting them out gives them the room to grow, damaging both democracy and the economy.
 The question is whether the intention is to create or to destroy because the current milieu provides no alternatives.
-It is in this sense that it is worthwhile to think about the warning of the historian Mary Renault: “There is only one kind of shock worse than the totally unexpected: the expected for which one has refused to prepare”.
+It is in this sense that it is worthwhile to think about the warning of the historian Mary Renault: “There is only one type of shock worse than the totally unexpected: the expected for which one has refused to prepare.”